VzBoT3D/VzBoT-Vz150/Assemblies & STL/Gantry/Y gantry/Aluminum Y Gantry/STLs/Readme.md

-This part is best when made in aluminium.
+The MGN9C adapter is best when made in aluminium.

 BOM: